matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // Wait until the deposit is processed on zkSync await depositHandle.wait();

   // Deploy this contract.
-The returned object will be of a `Contract` type, similarly to ones in `ethers`.
+The returned object will be of a `Contract` type, similar to the ones in `ethers`.
   // The address of the governance is an argument for contract constructor. const counterContract = await deployer.deploy(artifact, [GOVERNANCE_ADDRESS]);